pyTooling/pyTooling/doc/Attributes/index.rst

 Predefined Attributes
 *********************

-pyTooling's attributes offers the :class:`~pyTooling.Attributes.Attribute` base-class to derive futher attribute classes.
+pyTooling's attributes offers the :class:`~pyTooling.Attributes.Attribute` base-class to derive further attribute classes.
 A derive :class:`~pyTooling.Attributes.SimpleAttribute` is also offered to accept any ``*args, **kwargs`` parameters for annotation of semi-structured meta-data.

 It's recommended to derive an own hierarchy of attribute classes with well-defined parameter lists for the ``__init__`` method.
 Meta-data stored in attribute should be made accessible via (readonly) properties.